D1288/Odin-Todo-List/README.md

-# Odin-Todo-List
+# Todo-List
-Todo list project for the Odin Project
+This is a todo list for the Odin Project